Links to Subjects

 Manfred Davidmann is an internationally well-known and respected scientist and consultant, and author of a number of books and reports which have had and are having considerable impact.
 His work usually breaks new ground and opens up new understanding and is written in meaningful and easily understood language.
 Outstanding is that his work is generally accepted as factual, objective and unbiased.

-More than 5,5 million copies of his reports have been downloaded from the Solhaam website so far (March 2014).
+More than 5,5 million copies of his reports have been downloaded from the Solhaam website so far (2014).

 'Theme of the Week' (Current Events, Current Problems)

 'Balancing National Income and Expenditure in the Real World; Multinational (Global) Operations and the Balancing of National Accounts'

 How individuals in responsible positions or authority, in local and national government, are managing our affairs on our behalf and for us, is of crucial importance to every citizen.